 Man, engineering stereotypes can seriously mess things up when it comes to hiring.
 Picture a hiring manager who only looks at white dudes for engineering gigs.
 That’s not just unfair, it’s bad for business.
 Come on, people!
 Lousy engineers come in all shapes, sizes, and colors.
 Judging someone’s skills based on looks?
 That’s just insane.

 I’ve heard some wild hiring biases in my time, but I won’t bore you with the detailed stories.
 Let’s just say there are hiring managers out there with some major blind spots.
 Like, I know some software engineering folks who only want to hire people with Russian-sounding names.

 At the end of the day, hiring managers need to focus on skills, not looks, names, or where someone’s from.

 “What does an engineer look like?” wrap up

 What does an engineer look like to you?
-What did you grow up thinking an engineer looks like?
-Do you fit the bill as the stereotypical engineer?
-Do you find diversity has grown in the engineering profession over the years?
+What did you think they looked like growing up?
+Do you fit the stereotype?
+Have you seen diversity growing in the engineering world over the years?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.